 France has lovely villages sparsed across the entire country.
 They all have their own charms and character.
 Of course, it’s impossible to visit them all.
 I had a hard time choosing where to go when we looked for the most beautiful villages near St Tropez.
+This article will help you pick the best ones and I’ve also included tips to help you plan your visit.

 Responsible travel tip: A lot of tourists visit the French Riviera during the summer holidays.
 If you go off-season, you’ll have a better experience and will reduce the risks of negative impacts from